Little River, California: History

 Little River was first settled by three Beall men (pronounced Bell).
 They are thought to have arrived between 1852 and 1856 and are listed on the 1860 Mendocino County census, Big River township: Lloyd (56 years, a farmer born in Tennessee), Samuel (26 years, a farmer born in Missouri), and Harvey (24 years, a stock man born in Missouri).
 The Bealls joined the Moore Brothers who had preempted land and erected dwellings a short distance from the ocean north of the bay.
 Shortly after, in 1856, W.H.
 Kent purchased the Beall tract.
 The place was known as "Beall's Harbor" and "Kent's Landing" until 1864, when the name was changed to "Littleriver Bay".
 Ruel Stickney, Silas Coombs, and Tapping Reeves built a mill here, which provided the stimulus for the formation of the town of Little River.
 The town grew with the success of the mill so that eventually a schoolhouse, post house, shipyard, hotels, stores and blacksmith shops all established themselves here.

 Little River prospered in a similar way to many other towns on the Mendocino Coast until the nearby inland timber stands faltered.
 In the case of Little River, the mill closed in 1893.
 The loss of the mill shrunk the town, and since that time it has served mainly as a tourist destination due to its beaches and Van Damme State Park, which the Little River runs through.
 The first road that ran through this area was the Anderson Valley and Big River Wagon Road.
 This road was likely widened and altered over the years until it was eventually added to the State Highway System.

 The Little River post office opened in 1865, changed its name to Littleriver in 1894, closed in 1929, and re-opened as Little River in 1930.

 Geography

 Little River is located on the western coast of Mendocino County (and the United States) along California State Route 1, 3 mi south of Mendocino and 4 mi north of Albion.
 The Little River passes through the northern part of the community, emptying into the Pacific Ocean at Van Damme Beach, part of Van Damme State Park, which extends east from the beach up the Little River valley, known as Fern Canyon.

-According to the United States Census Bureau, the Little River CDP covers an area of 1.7 sqmi, all of it land.
+According to the United States Census Bureau, the Little River CDP covers an area of 1.7 sqmi, all land.